ferreirazdev/Pietro-Fittipaldi-website-not-official-/README.md

-# Pietro Fittipaldi website (not official)
+# Pietro Fittipaldi website (FAN CREATION)
- Basic portifolio website
+ This a simple website created to put in practice my html and css skills